Prag8855/aab/content/guides/permanent-residence.md

 **If your work contact ends in the next 6 months**, wait until you have a new contract before you apply.[^33]

-## Permanent residence alternatives

-**You might qualify for German citizenship**, even if you can't get permanent residence.
-Citizenship is better because you get a German passport, you can work in other EU countries, you can vote in elections.
-Citizenship can't be revoked, and it doesn't expire if you leave Germany for a long time.

-### Pension
+### Pension requirement for the PR

-You must have an adequate retirement pension.[^17] There are 3 ways to do this:
+To get a PR, you must have an adequate retirement pension.[^17] There are 3 ways to do this:

 - **Contribute to your public pension**
     If you're an employee, you do this automatically, so if you worked for 60 months, you contributed for 60 months.
 If you're a student or self-employed, you usually don't contribute.